movarnell/movarnell/README.md

-- 🔭 I’m currently working rebuild my portfolio website using react.
+- 🔭 I’m currently working on a movie review project using a movie database and react.
 - 🌱 I’m currently learning React
 - 🤔 I’m looking for help with finding a great place to work with some learning opportunities.
 - 💬 Ask me about how sleep changed my life and encouraged me to chase my dreams.